jwmerrill/esbuild-null-mapping-repro/README.md

 # esbuild null mapping reproduction

-This project is a minimal reproduction of an issue that causes esbuild to emit source maps with null mapping under some circumstances.
+This project is a minimal reproduction of an issue that causes esbuild to emit source maps with null mappings when bundling and using the external file loader.
 The issue appears to have been introduced in esbuild v0.24.1 and is still present as of v0.25.1.

 ### Install